LangUMS/langums/README.md

 ## LangUMS

-LangUMS is an imperative programming language with C-like syntax for creating custom maps for the game StarCraft: Brood War.
+LangUMS is an imperative programming language with C-like syntax for creating custom maps for the game StarCraft: Brood War and the 2017 StarCraft: Remastered edition.

 It supercedes the trigger functionality in editors such as SCMDraft 2 and the official StarEdit.
 You will still want to use an editor to make the actual map, place locations and units but the triggers are done by LangUMS.